drdv/drdv.github.io/src/publications.md

          year       = 2010}
         ```

-???
-"On the efficient computation of independent contact regions for force closure grasps"
+??? info "On the efficient computation of independent contact regions for force closure grasps"

     [preprint](pdf/iros10.pdf)